-Estimates of octopus biomass based on the annual Bering Sea trawl surveys (Table 5, Figure 5) represent total weight for all species of octopus, and are formed using the sample procedures used for estimating groundfish biomass (National Research Council 1998, Wakabayashi et al 1985).
+Estimates of octopus biomass based on the annual Bering Sea trawl surveys (Table 22.5, Figure 22.5) represent total weight for all species of octopus, and are formed using the sample procedures used for estimating groundfish biomass based on the area-swept method (National Research Council 1998, Wakabayashi et al 1985).
 The positive aspect of these estimates is that they are founded on fishery-independent data collected by proper design-based sampling.
-The standardized methods and procedures used for the surveys make these estimates the most reliable biomass data available.
+The standardized methods and procedures used for the surveys make these estimates the most reliable biomass data available for many groundfish and invertebrate species.
 The survey methodology has been carefully reviewed and approved in the estimation of biomass for other federally-managed species.
 There are, however, some serious drawbacks to use of the trawl survey biomass estimates for octopus.

 Older trawl survey data, as with fishery or observer data, are commonly reported as octopus sp., without full species identification.
 In surveys from 1997 - 2001, from 50 to 90% of the total biomass of octopus collected was not identified to species.
 In more recent years up to 90% of collected octopus are identified to species, but some misidentification may still occur.
 Efforts to improve species identification and collect biological data from octopus are being made, and biomass estimates by species are available from the most recent surveys, but the variability associated with these estimates is very high.
 In most survey strata, over 90% of the hauls do not contain any octopus at all, so the estimation of biomass is based on only a few tows where octopus are present.
-This leads to high uncertainty in the biomass estimate, especially in years when the estimate is large (Figure 5).
+This leads to high uncertainty in the biomass estimate, especially in years when the estimate is large (Figure 22.5).

-Secondly, there is strong reason to question whether a trawl is an appropriate gear for sampling octopus.
+Secondly, a trawl is probably not the most appropriate gear for sampling octopus.
 The bottom trawl net used for the Bering Sea shelf survey has no roller gear and tends the bottom fairly well, especially on the smooth sand and silt bottoms that are common to the shelf.
 The nets used in the Bering Sea slope, Aleutian Island, and GOA surveys, however, have roller gear on the footrope to reduce snagging on rocks and obstacles.
 Given the tendency of octopus to spend daylight hours near dens in rocks and crevices, it is entirely likely that both types of net have poor efficiency at capturing benthic octopus (D. Somerton, personal communication, 7/22/05).
 Trawl sampling is not feasible in areas with extremely rough bottom and/or large vertical relief, exactly the type of habitat where den spaces for octopus would be most abundant (Hartwick and Barringa 1997).
 The survey also does not sample in inshore areas and waters shallower than 30m, which may contain sizable octopus populations (Scheel 2002).
-The estimates of biomass in Table 6 are based on a gear selectivity coefficient of one, which is probably not realistic for octopus.
-For this reason, these are probably conservative underestimates of octopus biomass in the regions covered by the survey.
-The sampling variability of survey biomass estimates is very high, which may mask year-to-year variability in octopus abundance.
+The estimates of biomass in Table 22.5 are based on a gear selectivity coefficient of one, which is probably not realistic for octopus.
+For these reasons, the survey biomass estimates are likely much less than the true octopus biomass in the regions covered by the survey.
+In addition, the sampling variability of survey biomass estimates is very high, which may mask year-to-year variability or trends in octopus abundance.